softwaredesign-uandes/architecture-reviews/ipfs/evolution.md

 - Fewer local resources: allow us to dial faster and keep more connections open.
 - Faster connection establishment: significantly reduce the latency of DHT queries.
 - Behaves better on lossy networks: QUIC handles multiplexing internally, dropping a single packets affects only the related stream.
-- Better NAT traversal: NAT hole-punching is significantly easier and, in many cases, more reliable with UDP than with TCP.

 # ADR 5: Performance Resources - Release 0.4.18